Our Shared Challenge

 Organizations need to be prepared for both kinds of change: sudden and gradual.
 Sudden changes, like a new leader or acquisition, demand rapid-response capabilities in both action and communication.
 Gradual changes, like customer expectations or competitive trends, demand attitudes and behaviors that ensure your people sense and respond to subtle changes outside the company.

 The capacity for change isn’t found in PowerPoint slides.
 Knowing what to do and knowing how to marshal human beings to do it are vastly different capabilities.
+Get out of slides and get closer to your customers and employees.

 New org charts rarely solve the underlying problem.
 There are three big levers for change in any institution: people, process, and structure.
-Research has proven that structure is the least effective lever (80% of reorgs fail to deliver the intended value, 60% reduce productivity).
+Research has proven that structure is the least effective lever (80% of reorgs fail to deliver the intended value, 60% actually reduce productivity).

 Organizational change is an iterative process.
 In a world of accelerating change, organizational change is a continuous activity.
 Organizations therefore need safe ways to continuously learn and adopt new ways of working.